ishwormali/fizz-buzz-tdd/README.md

 ```

 # Fizz Buzz solution TDD approach

+The following shows how the code was developed with TDD approach with multiple tests and refactoring.

 1) Created a test file and added a simple test “should return fizz buzz solution” for utility function to test the output with the Fizz buzz pattern.
 The test is failing at this point